-Populism is not just a recent phenomenon but has a long history; while populist governments share certain common features, there are also large differences.
-Likewise, the economic aspects of populism can take many forms.
-Our brief survey of relevant recent literature has yielded five typical features defining economic populism: (1) short-termism, (2) a distrust of liberal mainstream economics and its institutions, (3) nationalism and distrust of openness and globalisation; (4) an extreme form of electoral focus, with a resulting neglect for minorities, and (5) a neglect of facts and analysis.
-The causes of populism are manifold and are generally thought to include factors which create a sense of being disadvantaged, left behind and living under uncertainty for a sizable part of the population; highly competitive economies, technological progress, globalisation, immigration, fiscal austerity, an erosion of social safety nets and inequality are seen as such factors, the global financial crisis and its consequences seem to have contributed to the recent rise in populism in Europe and the US.
+Populism is not just a recent phenomenon but has long history; while populist governments share certain common features, there are also large differences in the details.
+Likewise, economic populism can take many forms.
+Our brief survey of relevant recent literature has yielded a comprehensive definition comprising five features: (1) short-termism, (2) a distrust of liberal mainstream economics and its institutions, (3) nationalism and distrust of openness and globalisation; (4) an extreme form of electoral focus, with a resulting neglect for minorities, and (5) a neglect of facts and analysis.
+There is the general notion that economic populism is undesirable.
+The causes of populism are manifold and are generally thought to include factors which create a sense of being disadvantaged, left behind and living under uncertainty for a sizable part of the population; highly competitive economies, technological progress, globalisation, immigration, fiscal austerity, an erosion of social safety nets and inequality are seen as such factors, the global financial crisis and its consequences seems to have contributed to the recent rise in populism in Europe and the US.
 Perceptions of these factors are at least as important as actual developments; actual or perceived relative deprivation plays a key role; individual and group emotions are crucial to understand protest voting and the mechanisms which lead to support for populist parties and leaders.

 Populism cannot be pinned down to specific ideologies; some argue that the traditional cleavage between left and right is being replaced by globalism versus nationalism.
-It is true that both left and right wing populists share anti-globalism, but for different reasons and with different narratives.
-Advice against populism usually suggests to counteract or reverse some of the factors thought to cause populism.
-Depending on the political origin of the advice and the emphasised supposed causes, advice focuses either on overcoming "neo-liberalism", ending fiscal austerity, reducing inequality and bolstering social safety nets; or on restriction on openness in the quest to achieve "protection" of domestic workers, firms and citizens in general.
+But it is noteworthy that both left and right wing populists share anti-globalism, though for different reasons and with different narratives.
+Advice against populism usually suggests to counteract or reverse some of these factors thought to cause populism.
+Depending on the political origin of the advice and the emphasised supposed causes, advice focuses either on overcoming "neo-liberalism", ending fiscal austerity, reducing inequality and bolstering social safety nets; or on restrictions openness in the quest to achieve "protection" of the domestic electorate.
 Obviously, both sets of policy recommendations may be categorized as populist by advocates of the opposing political camp.
-A separation between "political" and "economic" populism, as is e.g. done by Rodrik, 2018 ignores that politics and economics are inextricably linked: rejecting political populism while approving economic populism misses the point.
-Regarding economic effects of populism, the economic literature generally finds that left-wing Latin-American populism in the long run led to economic failure.
-The assessment of recent right-wing nationalist economic populism in Europe and the US is less straightforward; some CESEE countries have economically fared well with it so far; but the effects from dis-integrationist and protectionist policies (US trade war, Brexit) are already entailing clear negative consequences, which are expected to unfold further as time passes.
+A separation between "political" and "economic" populism, as is e.g. done by Rodrik, 2018 ignores that politics and economics are inextricably linked.
+Rejecting political populism while approving economic populism misses the point.
+Regarding economic effects of populism, the economic literature generally finds that leftwing Latin-American populism in the long run led to economic failure.
+The assessment of recent right-wing nationalist economic populism in Europe and the US is less straightforward; some CESEE countries have fared well with it so far; but the effects from dis-integrationist and protectionist policies (US trade war, Brexit) are already entailing clear negative consequences, which are expected to unfold further as time passes.

-Populisms' aversion against checks and balances and institutions not under the government's direct control implies an inherent tension with independent central banks' mainstream, liberal, globalist, fact and science-based economic tenet, and their long-term goal of price stability.
+Populisms' aversion against checks and balances and institutions not under the government's direct control creates an inherent tension with independent central banks' mainstream, liberal, globalist, fact and science-based economic tenet, with their primary focus on a long-term goal price stability.
 The populism-induced tension hits central banks at a time of post-crisis fundamental challenges they already need to cope with.
 It remains to be seen whether the increasing incidence of attempts to interfere with central banks' policies and leaders will, with a lag, also be reflected in more wide-spread changes in central bank laws.
-Indeed, it is the damage inflicted upon institutions, which have been at the heart of democratic open market economies and the global liberal economic and financial order over past decades, which may have the most damaging impact on economic development in the long run.
+Indeed, it is the damage inflicted upon institutions which have been at the heart of democratic open market economies over past decades which may have the most damaging impact on economic development in the long run.